Acetaminophen and Autism Lawsuits

 In spite of growing evidence linking autism to exposure to acetaminophen before birth, the makers of acetaminophen-containing products continued to market the medicine to pregnant women.
 Pharmacies also continue to sell these medications without warning pregnant patients of these risks.

 If you or someone you love took acetaminophen while pregnant, and their child was diagnosed with autism, we can help.
-Contact Martin, Harding, & Mazzotti, LLP today for for a no-cost consultation.
+Contact Harding Mazzotti, LLP today for a no-cost consultation.